-Note that since a submitted archive data set cannot contain multiple data processing levels (see the last paragraph in section 6.1 in the PDS Standards Reference [AD2]), we expect to deliver two data sets per phase.
-In one data set, the data directories will contain Level 2 data files (also referred to as "engineering files"), which are identified with "ENG" in the filename as shown in Section 3.1.4.1.
-In the other data set, the data directories will contain Level 3 data files (also referred to as "science files"), which are identified with "SCI" in the filename as shown in Section 3.1.4.2.
+Note that since a submitted archive data set cannot contain multiple data processing levels (see the last paragraph in section 6.1 in the PDS Standards Reference [AD2]), we expect to deliver three data sets per phase.
+In the first data set, the data directories will contain Level 2 data files (also referred to as "engineering files"), which are identified with "ENG" in the filename as shown in Section 3.1.4.1.
+In the second data set, the data directories will contain Level 3 data files (also referred to as "science files"), which are identified with "SCI" in the filename as shown in Section 3.1.4.2.
+In the third data set, the data directories will contain Level 4 data files (also referred to as "linearized files"), which are identified with "LIN" in the filename as shown in Section 3.1.4.3.